iKiru-hub/Primitive-Network-Playground/README.md

 # Primitive-Network-Playground
-Some of my first attempt of implementing Neural Networks in a graphically stylish manner.
+Some of my first attempts of implementing Neural Networks in a graphically stylish manner.
 Nice but primitive